masauer2/MASContactCalculator/README.md

 ## Step 3 - Calculate Molecular Properties

-Once the trajectory is read in, we can calculate the molecular properties of each **Frame**. <br/>
+After reading in the trajectory, we can calculate the molecular properties of each Frame. <br/>

-For example, the contact distance matrix can be calculated.
-The **Frame** class contains static methods to compute the distance between all atoms in a selected **Frame**.
+For example, we can compute the contact distance matrix.
+The Frame class includes static methods to calculate the distances between all atoms in a given Frame. <br/>

 ```
 for frameNum in range(len(dcd)):